Fostering

 Tracy and Wayne

 Tracy, 54 and husband Wayne, 53, foster for Redbridge Council.
-They have been fostering for 3 years and during that time have received 5 placements.
-Some have been very short, others longer.
-They also do respite care:
+They have been fostering for 5 years and during that time have cared for many children.
+Some children have stayed for a short time, others longer.
+They also provide respite care:

 “We decided to foster because we wanted to make a difference in children's and young people's lives.
 Every child matters and we wanted to become part of the solution for children and young people who for whatever reason were and are unable to live at home with their parents.